 The arrival of this weather marks the temporary end of easy, regular hiking.
 The rainy season will be followed by the typhoon season and even on days with good weather it’ll be less comfortable to be out in the heat.
 But I’m not one to sit still, I just can’t.
 So on a rainy Sunday Teresa and I ventured out to go swimming.

-We’d been to this temple before in December last year when we walked around Datong Shan and noticed that the temple had a small pool which had seemed mostly populated by older people – it had been stored in my mind as a potential rainy day activity since then and so we decided to give it a go.
+We’d been to this temple before in December last year when we walked around Datong Shan and noticed that the temple at the start of the trail had a small pool which had seemed mostly populated by older people – it had been stored in my mind as a potential rainy day activity since then and so we decided to give it a go.

-As with many such temples, Fude Gong comes with its own backstory.
-Originally this site housed a very simple Tudigong shrine, so small and simple that it was easily overlooked by the people passing by – I can’t tell whether the name given for it (三粒石土地公/three stone Tudigong) is an actual name or just a description of the style of the shrine, you see a lot of this type of shrine in more rural areas where three stone slabs are placed to form a small alcove.
+As with many such temples, Shulin Nanliao Fude Temple (樹林南寮福德宮) one comes with its own backstory.
+Originally this site of worship housed a very simple shrine, so small and simple that it was easily overlooked by the people passing by – a tiny three stone Tudigong structure, this type of shrine you see a lot of in more rural areas where three stone slabs are placed to form a small alcove.
 One day, a particularly pious man was passing and saw the temple, his name was Yang Tiancai (楊添財) and his wife, Yang Laili (楊賴裡), was seriously ill.
-As so many people have done and continue to do, the religious Mr Yang took his prayers to the land God and – bartering for his wife’s health – he promised the God that if his wife’s condition would just improve, he would show his gratitude by building a temple that no one would ever be able to miss whilst walking by.
-The land God was evidently impressed with the sincerity of Mr Yang’s prayers (or at the very least he saw it as a good opportunity to expand the value of his real estate), and gradually Mrs Yang’s condition improved.
-Upon seeing this, Mr Yang, true to his word, erected a grand temple on the site of the original small shrine and renamed it Fude Gong (福德宮).
+As so many people have done and continue to do, the religious Mr Yang took his prayers to the land god and – bartering for his wife’s health – he promised the god that if his wife’s condition would just improve, he would show his gratitude by building a temple that no one would ever be able to miss whilst walking by.
+The land god was evidently impressed with the sincerity of Mr Yang’s prayers (or at the very least he saw it as a good opportunity to expand the value of his real estate), and gradually Mrs Yang’s condition improved.
+Upon seeing this, Mr Yang, true to his word, erected a grand temple on the site of the original small shrine.

-The entrance fee is a little more than most pools ($180 instead of something between $100 and $150), but after swimming in Hong Kong pools where you spend more time fighting to get some space in the water than actually swimming, I’m happy to pay a tiny premium to go somewhere so quiet (and beautiful).
+The entrance fee is a little more than most pools ($200 as of 2022), but after swimming in Hong Kong pools where you spend more time fighting to get some space in the water than actually swimming, I’m happy to pay a tiny premium to go somewhere so quiet (and beautiful).

 You can see the main pool from the door, and once inside you can see the famous cold spring pool – essentially a raised tank at the far end.
 When we arrived the whole place was empty except for a group of uncles (and one woman) who were alternating between the steam room and the cold spring pool and a couple with a young boy who were relaxing in the spa pool.
 The only other person who was doing any exercise was a grandpa who wasn’t even swimming, instead he was doing power-walking laps of the raised walkway – down the stairs near the entrance then up again and round.
 No one was swimming which meant that we had the pool to ourselves.
 We put our bags in the $10 lockers but actually we didn’t need to – everyone else had just left their stuff on the shelves next to the pool.